The Purpose of This Booklet

 There are many paths leading to God-realization, and the common belief is that our spiritual search starts from within each one of us through the medium of meditation.

-It is none of these.
-Sant Mat is a way of life.
-It does not solicit members, charge fees, exploit, infringe on anyone's private life, or compel seekers and disciples to give up their religion.
-Sant Mat does not advocate rites and rituals nor does it expect the disciples to conform to a special dress code.
-It offers a way of life based on high moral principles and individual meditation.
-The teachings help in understanding the purpose of life and give greater insight into right living under the guidance of the living Master.
+The religious philosophy promoted by RSSB is called Sant Mat.
+Sant Mat is based on the teachings of spiritual masters from past centuries and from present times, as explained by the Gurus of Radha Soami Satsang Beas.
+It is not a sect or a cult.
+RSSB does not actively seek new members.
+It does not compel disciples to give up the religion they have been following when they become disciples.
+The teachings of Sant Mat do not advocate any rites and rituals nor do they expect the disciples to conform to a special dress code.
+The teachings offer a way of life based on high moral principles and individual meditation.
+The objective is to help people to understand the purpose of life and to give greater insight into right living under the guidance of the living Master.

 Does the Radha Soami organization charge fees for any services?